c-labpl/c-labpl.github.io/projects/_posts/2015-02-01-mechanisms-of-volition.md

 ---
 layout: project
-title:  "Cognitive mechanisms of volition –  the role of cue weighting and sensory integration in health and disease"
+title:  "Cognitive mechanisms of volition –  the role of cue weighting and sensory integration in health and disease."
 pi: Bartosz Majchrowicz
 supervisor: Michał Wierzchoń
 number: